 We’ve had plenty of snow this year, but the sub-zero temps have been keeping us inside most days.

-Luckily, with the exception of a quick trip outside to gather snow, this simple snow science experiment is done indoors.
+Luckily, with the exception of a quick trip outside to gather snow, this simple melting snow science experiment is done indoors.

 We used the snow to practice both prediction and observation.

-Supplies needed for your snow science project:
+Supplies needed for your snow science experiment:

 Measure an equal amount of snow into 4 jars.
 We added about 2 inches of snow to each.
 Use the ruler to measure.